The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Kontsevich-Soibelman operations on the periodic cyclic homology

-\end{mydef} The following lemma is immediate from Definition \autoref{thm: action of KS(n,1)_R on Hochschild (co)chains}. \begin{lemma} $\mathrm{Act}: \widehat{\mathfrak{Cact}^k_{\circlearrowright}}\rightarrow\mathrm{Hom}_R(\mathcal{A}_\sharp\otimes(\mathcal{A}^{\sharp})^{\otimes k},\mathcal{A}_{\sharp})$ defines a map of $\Lambda^{op}\times(\Delta^{op})^k\times\Lambda$-sets.
+\end{mydef} The following lemma is immediate from Definition \autoref{thm: action of KS(n,1)_R on Hochschild (co)chains}. \\ \begin{lemma} $\mathrm{Act}: \widehat{\mathfrak{Cact}^k_{\circlearrowright}}\rightarrow\mathrm{Hom}_R(\mathcal{A}_\sharp\otimes(\mathcal{A}^{\sharp})^{\otimes k},\mathcal{A}_{\sharp})$ defines a map of $\Lambda^{op}\times(\Delta^{op})^k\times\Lambda$-sets.
 Moreover, it intertwines the operadic structures $\widehat{\theta^{\circlearrowright,0}}$ and $ \widehat{\theta^{\circlearrowright,1}}$ with the operadic structures on $\{\mathrm{Hom}_R((\mathcal{A}^{\sharp})^{\otimes l},\mathcal{A}^{\sharp}),\mathrm{Hom}_R(\mathcal{A}_\sharp\otimes(\mathcal{A}^{\sharp})^{\otimes k},\mathcal{A}_{\sharp})\}_{l\geq 1, k\geq 0}$ given by insertion of multi-linear maps and composition. \end{lemma} Taking totalization-realization in the category of $R$-chain complexes and combining with \eqref{eq:KS(n,0)_R action on Hocschild cochains, after taking totalization} give a map of dg operads

 which is furthermore $S^1\times S^1$-equivariant when restricted to $\mathbf{KS}(k,1)_R$.
-We also note the evident fact that $\mathrm{Act}$ is equivariant with respect to the symmetric group actions, where on the left hand side it is permuting the labels of the lobes and on the right hand side it is permuting the tensor factors of the Hochschild cochains.
+We also note the evident fact that $\mathrm{Act}$ is equivariant with respect to the symmetric group actions, where on the left hand side it is permuting the labels of the lobes and on the right hand side it is permuting the tensor factors of the Hochschild cochains. \\ \begin{rmk} In this paper we only consider the action of $\mathbf{KS}_R$ on the Hochschild cochain/chain of a $R$-linear dg algebra.
+On the other hand, by using a two-colored version of the argument in \cite[Section 5]{MS} one may readily check that the topological totalization/realization $\mathbf{KS}$ of Lemma \ref{thm:operadic structure on totalization-realization of cyclic cacti with spines} acts on the topological Hochschild cohomology/homology of any associative ring spectrum, and thus combined with Theorem \ref{thm:comparison of KS with Cyl} gives a `formulae proof' of a two-colored version of the topological Deligne conjecture.
+We remark that a more conceptual proof using factorization homology can be found in \cite{Hor}. \end{rmk}